SNEP: History

 The first attempt at a French national chart of best-selling records originated from a request by the American music industry magazine Billboard.
 The magazine's French correspondent, Eddie Adamis, compiled a top 10 list of the country's preferred format, the extended play (EP), for Billboards "Hits of the World" column of 5 June 1961.
 The number 1 record was an Edith Piaf EP featuring the song "Non, je ne regrette rien".
 France's coverage in Billboards "Hits of the World" continued until May 1964, when Adamis resigned from his position.
 The chart then resumed in June 1967, overseen by a new French correspondent, until SNICOP's involvement in late 1968.
 While the list continued to demonstrate the dominance of EPs, the British band Procol Harum succeeded in achieving the first French number 1 single, with their 1967 release "A Whiter Shade of Pale".

 SNICOP published its first national singles chart, or "Hit Parade Officiel", in October 1968, compiled by the Centre d'Information et de Documentation du Disque.
 Earlier that year, with reference to the new chart compiler, Billboard had reported that "for the first time the main record companies are cooperating in an effort to produce a reliable sales chart which will serve the industry."
 By July 1973, SNICOP had long been publishing a national albums chart.
 These charts were abandoned in November 1977 due to disputes in the French music industry, leaving France without an official sales chart.

 The date recognised as the start of SNEP's charts in the modern era is 4 November 1984.
 This date marks the debut broadcast of Top 50, a television chart show on the recently launched Canal+ network.
-From the late 1980s, the French charts were complied for SNEP by Top No. 1 which was a subsidiary of Europe No. 1, but SNEP pulled out of the deal in February 1992 because they were unhappy with how Top No. 1 compiled the charts.
+From the late 1980s, the French charts were compiled for SNEP by Top No. 1 which was a subsidiary of Europe No. 1, but SNEP pulled out of the deal in February 1992 because they were unhappy with how Top No. 1 compiled the charts.
 However, this was resolved when Top No. 1 came up with propositions in May 1992 which SNEP approved of and that were fully implemented in stores by October 1992.
 In September, 1993, Europe 1 together with Canal+ who had compiled the French charts since 1984, decided to stop producing the charts for SNEP because they were making losses.
 The singles chart was not published by SNEP again until mid-November 1993, and was not published in Music & Media magazine again until mid-April 1994.
 The new singles chart was criticised by UPFI as being unreliable but this was disputed by SNEP.
 The albums chart was not resumed until early June 1994.

 In December 2020, the London-based Official Charts Company (OCC) announced it was taking over the contract from German company GfK, in compiling the French music charts for SNEP /SCPP (Civil Society of Phonographic Producers), with the OCC taking over on 1 January 2021.

-The Current number-one is "Melodrama" by Disiz and Theodora.
+The current number-one is "Maladie" by Mauvais Djo.